-- The number of arbitrators must be an uneven.
+- The number of arbitrators must be uneven.

 - If interim relief is requested from state courts before initiating arbitration proceedings, arbitration proceedings must be initiated within 30 days, or interim relief will be removed automatically.

-- An action to vacate an arbitral award can be filed within 30 days.
+- An action to set aside the arbitral award can be filed within 30 days.

 - The arbitration award must include the elements listed in the law.

-Failing to comply with mandatory legislative provisions can lead to the cancellation of an arbitral award.
+Failing to comply with mandatory legislative provisions can lead to the setting aside of an arbitral award.

-4. Does the law prohibit any types of disputes from being resolved via arbitration?
+- Does the law prohibit any types of dispute from being resolved through arbitration?

 The International Arbitration Code prohibits: